scaredvc/ECS-189G-project/README.md

 - **Base Classes**: Abstract classes define the interfaces for dataset, method, evaluation, result, and setting components
 - **Concrete Implementations**: Stage-specific implementations extend base classes
 - **Settings**: Support for different evaluation settings (K-fold CV, train-test split, etc.)

-## 📝 Credits
-This project appears to be developed for the ECS-189G course.
-The base framework was originally created by Jiawei Zhang.

 ## 🔗 Notes
 - The repository is structured as a learning progression, with each stage building upon the previous one